bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 1. The REST call to `MyService` has succeeded
 1. The **token management service has cached the access token**

-Now let's call it again, hoping this time we get a cache hit and reuse the access token.
+Now let's call it a 2nd time, hoping this time we get a cache hit and reuse the access token.
 Here are the logs we got this time:

 ```bash{5-6}{numberLines:true}
 info: System.Net.Http.HttpClient.Refit.Implementation.Generated+IMyServiceClient, MyBFF, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null.LogicalHandler[101]